 Tiny powerhouses.
 Little superfoods.
 Small yet mighty.
 Seeds are crops at their very beginning stage of life.
 Because they contain all the nutrients essential for growing a healthy and resilient plant, they offer our bodies a wealth of benefits when we eat them.

 88 Acres products are built upon a seed blend that features a broad array of nutritional benefits.
-Pumpkin seeds, sunflower seeds, and flax seeds are true superfoods, packing in high-quality protein, heart-healthy fat and essential vitamins and minerals into a tiny, versatile, and delicious package.
+Pumpkin seeds, sunflower seeds, watermelon seeds, and flax seeds are true superfoods, packing in high-quality protein, heart-healthy fats and essential vitamins and minerals into a tiny, versatile, and delicious package.
 Forget multivitamins - seeds offer many of the same nutrients, fiber and plant chemicals that we could never get from a pill.

 As plant foods, seeds provide our bodies with nutrient-dense energy while also leaving a low environmental footprint on the Earth.
 Seeds make healthy food a simple and easy choice for everyone.
 Seeds provide a similar nutritional profile to nuts and are a great source of plant-based protein.
 Schools have been sensitive to nut allergies and seed-based products provide an alternative snack option for many classrooms.